 A weed-free in-row strip is often maintained to facilitate tree growth, fertilization efficiency and harvesting operations.
 For very young orchards a 6-foot in-row strip is sufficient, whereas with older bearing orchards a 10- to 12-foot in-row strip is preferable.
 For bearing orchards it is advisable to maintain grass or other cover crops between the rows.
 Keep grass closely mowed during late summer and fall to facilitate harvesting operations.
 This will facilitate harvesting the nuts on the ground.
 For a small number of trees, nuts can be picked up manually.
 For larger orchards, vacuuming the fallen nuts with specialized equipment is preferable.

 Tree size control is one of the greatest impediments to pecan production.
 Yield per tree and per acre is reduced when trees are overcrowded.
-Thirty- to forty-year-old trees need to be spaced 60 or more feet apart.
+Thirty- to forty-year-old trees need to be spaced 60 to 80 feet apart.
 However, newly planted trees at this spacing create a very inefficient use of land and equipment.
+Pecan trees need to cross-pollinate, so they must be close enough to share pollen but far enough apart to not hinder each other’s growth.
 There are no dwarfing rootstocks for pecan, and satisfactory cultivars that have a dwarfing growth habit are not available.
 'Cheyenne' is a cultivar known for a compact growth habit but is no longer recommended in the southeastern United States.
-Planting trees at close spacing and retaining them at these spacings beyond about 15 years is not feasible (Figure 5) since pecan nuts are only produced where the sunlight is intercepted by the tree foliage, which in this case is at the top of the canopy.
+Planting trees at close spacing and retaining them at these spacings beyond about 15 years is not feasible (Figure 5) because pecan nuts are only produced where the sunlight is intercepted by the tree foliage, which in this case is at the top of the canopy.
 Some growers plant pecans from 50 to 70 feet apart and use the land between small trees to intercrop an agronomic crop as indicated above.

 Trees should be planted during the dormant season (from late November to February) to allow root growth before the spring.
 Transplant bare-root trees as soon as possible after they are dug in the nursery.
 Bare-root trees from the nursery are recommended.
 The root system should be at least 2½ feet in length.
 Tree height should be at least 6 feet.
 Many pecan trees die as a result of drying out in the hours or days before they are planted.
 Heel in trees from the nursery with moist soil if they are not to be transplanted within a couple of days after delivery.
 It is best to plant trees on cloudy days or during days with high humidity.
-During planting the best procedure is to soak trees in water to avoid having the roots dry out because of wind or sun.
+Bare-root trees that feel dry should be soaked in buckets of water long before planting.

 If trees are planted in a region with grazing livestock or in areas with heavy deer pressure, it will be necessary to protect trees with fences.
 The biggest problem arises from animals rubbing against and damaging the trees.
 The fences should be 6 to 9 feet high and sturdy enough to prevent the animals from getting through the fence.